-The Atlas Board of Directors is composed of seven members who are considered fit and proper to direct the business of the Company.
+The PCC's Board of Directors is composed of seven members who are considered fit and proper to direct the business of the Company.
 The board is appointed annually and assessed in order to ensure that members collectively have the required mix of knowledge, judgement and experience as well as qualifications to oversee the continued successful performance of the insurance undertaking.
-Board Members are judged to have the necessary background in insurance and financial markets, business strategy, risk management and governance, financial and actuarial analysis, legal and regulatory frameworks as well as information technology and human resources management in order to be able to provide the necessary leadership, integrity and judgement to direct the Company.
+Board Members are judged to have the necessary background in insurance and financial markets, business strategy, risk management and governance, financial and actuarial analysis, legal and regulatory frameworks as well as information technology and human resources management in order to be able to provide the necessary leadership, integrity and judgement to direct the Group and the PCC.